 There are many low stress jobs that can be found online and Virtual Assistants are one of those jobs.

 A virtual assistant is a professional who provides administrative, technical, or creative assistance to clients from a remote location.
 Often, virtual assistants work for multiple clients simultaneously, providing a wide range of services including social media management, email management, bookkeeping, and more.

-They provide a service to their client through the internet and This is a great way for someone with retirement to start making money fast because most VAs make between $35 and $50 an hour.
+They provide a service to their client through the Internet and can become a virtual assistant with no experience.
+This is a great way for someone with retirement to start making money fast because most VAs make between $35 and $50 an hour.

 16. Personal shopper